How to get rid of moles – 4 humane ways and the harmful methods to always avoid

 (Image credit: Getty Images / DamianKuzdak)

 Castor oil is a common home remedy for deterring moles due to its strong, distinctive smell.
-Whilst castor oil will not seriously harm animals or plants, experts contest its effectiveness.
+Whilst castor oil will not seriously harm animals or plants, there is some debate over its effectiveness.
 What’s more, most people use this homemade concoction to try to kill moles, rather than drive them away.

 2. Don’t use mothballs to deter moles

-Mothballs are a solidified form of pesticide that have been used to deter moths for years.
+Mothballs are a solidified form of pesticide that has been used to deter moths for years.
 They work by deteriorating slowly and releasing pesticides in gas form.

 Chiana Dickson